EUROVOLC-ML/VolUnD-Toolkit/README.md

 The root directory contains the following folders:
 - **cache** (internal use): storage directory for internally-processed dataset.
 - **dataset**: directory containing default locations for train/validation/test files.
-Each directory can contain an arbitrary number of files, each of which must be saved in PyTorch format (using torch.save) in dictionary format, containing the following keys
+Each directory can contain an arbitrary number of files, each of which must be saved in PyTorch format (using torch.save) in dictionary format, containing the following keys:
   - CHANNELS_NAME (optional): list of name for each channels,
   - TIME_DESC (optional): natural-language description of the temporal interval of represented in the file
   - DATA: float tensor of size “stations × number of signals × chunk length